Medicaid vs. Medicare: Key Differences Explained

 The long-term care gap and why Medicaid fills it

-Medicaid is the primary payer for long-term care in the United States — covering roughly 60% of all nursing home residents, per CMS data.
-To qualify for Medicaid long-term care coverage, individuals generally must meet income and asset limits that vary by state.
-Most states require assets to be below $2,000 for a single individual (excluding primary residence in many states, one vehicle, and certain personal property).
+Medicaid is the primary payer for long-term care in the United States — covering over 6 in 10 nursing home residents, per KFF/CMS data.
+To qualify for Medicaid long-term care coverage, individuals generally must meet income and asset limits that vary by state; most states require assets to be below $2,000 for a single individual (excluding primary residence in many states, one vehicle, and certain personal property).
 This is why "spending down" — depleting assets to meet Medicaid eligibility — is a real and documented planning strategy, though it requires careful navigation of Medicaid's look-back period rules.

 Cost differences: what you actually pay